kimsama/n8n-deploy-googlecloud/README.md

 - Pulls the latest n8n image
 - Runs n8n with proper volume mounting
 - Provides access information

+### run-n8n-insecure.sh
+- Similar to run-n8n.sh but runs n8n with insecure cookies
+- Useful for development or testing environments
+- Not recommended for production use

 ## Additional Operations